Monica Puig: 2019

 Puig started her 2019 season at the Auckland Open where she lost in the second round to third seed Hsieh Su-wei.
 In Sydney, she was defeated in the final round of qualifying by Aliaksandra Sasnovich.
 However, due to Naomi Osaka withdrawing from the tournament, she entered the main draw as a lucky loser but lost in the first round to Anett Kontaveit.
 Ranked 54 at the Australian Open, she was eliminated in the first round by Anastasia Pavlyuchenkova.

-Playing for Puerto Rico in the Fed Cup tie against Colombia, Puig won her match over María Fernanda Herazo.
+Playing for Puerto Rico in the Fed Cup tie against Colombia, Puig won her match over María Herazo González.
 Colombia ended up winning the tie over Puerto Rico 2–1.
 In Acapulco, she upset sixth seed Maria Sakkari in the first round.
 She then retired during her second-round match against Wang Yafan due to food poisoning.
-At the Indian Wells Open, she was beaten in the second round by 21st seed Anett Kontaveit.
+At Indian Wells, she was beaten in the second round by 21st seed Anett Kontaveit.
 At the Miami Open, she lost in the first round to Chinese wildcard Wang Xiyu.

 Puig kicked off her clay-court season at the Charleston Open.

 2020

-Puig missed the Auckland Open and the Australian Open due to her undergoing right elbow surgery.
+She missed the Auckland Open and the Australian Open due to her undergoing right elbow surgery.

-She returned to the tour in August at the Cincinnati Open and lost in the first round of qualifying to American wildcard Katie Volynets.
+Puig returned to the tour in August at the Cincinnati Open and lost in the first round of qualifying to American wildcard Katie Volynets.
 At the US Open, she was defeated in the first round by Margarita Gasparyan.

 Competing at the French Open, Puig lost her first-round match to 2012 finalist and qualifier, Sara Errani.

 Puig ended the year ranked 105.

-2022: Comeback & retirement
+2022: Comeback and retirement

 She made a comeback after two years at the Madrid Open where she lost to Danielle Collins in the first round, in straight sets.

 Puig retired in June 2022 due to the cumulative effects of repeated injuries she sustained throughout her career.